Luxury New York City Townhouses

 Limited freedoms

-Depending on the NYC Department of Buildings and when applicable to the Landmarks Preservation Commission, there may be strict restrictions on what improvements you can make both inside and outside the home.
-If you envision yourself making major renovations, this could severely limit your options and stifle your creativity.
-Before you buy, check first to see which laws and rules you’ll be bound by.
+Depending on the NYC Department of Buildings (DOB) and, when applicable to the Landmarks Preservation Commission, there may be strict restrictions on what improvements you can make inside and outside the home.
+If you envision making major renovations, this could severely limit your options and stifle creativity.
+Before buying, check first to see which laws and rules you’ll be bound by.
+When hiring an architect, they will employ the services of an expeditor to assist with DOB filings to expedite.

 Small yards